 Mentally challenging races and extreme sports are more than mere hobbies for me.
 As a 6-time Ironman triathlete in five countries, veteran Spartan Racer and fitness enthusiast, I pride myself in “walking the walk”.
 I know firsthand that a fun and healthy lifestyle starts with a healthy mind and a strong body.
 To accomplish this, it requires a smart plan, the right types of exercise and allot of hard work.

-By taking on real-life challenges such as bungee jumping in New Zealand, great white shark cage diving in South Africa, racing up the Empire State Building in New York City, swimming in from Alcatraz in San Francisco, and Running with the Bulls in Pamplona, Spain, I’ve learned how to balance an active life with a full-time career.
+By taking on real-life challenges like airplane wing walking in the Pacific northwest, bungee jumping in New Zealand, great white shark cage diving in South Africa, racing up the Empire State Building in New York City, swimming in from Alcatraz in San Francisco, and Running with the Bulls in Pamplona, Spain, , I’ve learned the art of balancing an active lifestyle and a full-time career.

-I’m very grateful for the opportunity to speak to so many wonderful people every year.
-Sharing sports medicine knowledge, athletic experiences and real-life adventures is a powerful way to help others.
+I’m very grateful for the opportunity to speak to so many wonderful companies, associations and events each year.
+Sharing wellness insight, sports medicine knowledge, athletic experiences and real-life adventures is a powerful way to help others.

 I’ve been blessed to be invited to speak around the country as well as internationally.